2007 Florida Atlantic Owls football team: Oklahoma State

 Although the Owls were riding high on emotions after their Week 1 victory over conference foe Middle Tennessee, it could not continue into Stillwater.
 The Owls struggled to get into any type of rhythm throughout the game, scoring only two field goals in the first half and adding nothing to their score in the second.
 The offense could only garner 28 net yards on the ground and 175 yards in the air throughout the game.
 Defensively, the Owls did not repeat their performance from the previous week, either.
 The Owls surrendered 233 net yards to the Cowboys on the ground.

 Rusty Smith struggled the entire game, throwing for only 125 yards and an interception.
 Charles Pierre could only gain 7 yards on the ground through four quarters of play.
-The telling stat of the day was that punter, Keegan Peterson, accumulated 350 net yards of punting, which was 147 more yards then the Owls total offense (203 yards).
+The telling stat of the day was that punter, Keegan Peterson, accumulated 350 net yards of punting, which was 147 more yards than the Owls' total offense (203 yards).